duganchen/electron-react-typescript-boilerplate/README.md

 This is a boilerplate for an Electron/React/Typescript project.

+It's a monorepo (thus we use Yarn) with the following structure:

+- /main (the main process, with [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) as its base)
+- /renderer (the renderer process, created using create-react-app)

+Each has its own package.json file.
+The contents of the root of the repo are responsible for coordinating them.

+In VSCode, Cmd-Shift-b to compile the main process.

+After doing that once,

-To start it, enter "yarn start".
+enter "yarn start".
 That gives you the following:

 - the React is served with react-scripts, and has live reload
 - Electron's debugging port is open, and ready to be attached to by VSCode
 - There is a "Restart" menu item to restart the main process (and pick up code changes)

-I'm going to write a bit about how to recreate this.
+Changes to the renderer process get reloaded automatically.
+To reload the main process, press Cmd-Shift-b and choose the "Restart" menu item.

 ## The Monorepo Structure

-It's a monorepo (thus we use Yarn) with the following structure:

-- /main (the main process, with [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) as its base)
-- /renderer (the renderer process, created using create-react-app)

-Each has its own package.json file.
-The contents of the root of the repo are responsible for coordinating them.

 ## Setting Up The Renderer Process